photo

 We strongly oppose AB 41, which as amended undermines California’s current video and broadband service franchising process.
 The bill’s new amendments create a series of insurmountable policy changes that will make it more difficult for communities, localities, and the state to close the digital divide and address the issues of digital equity and access.

 Access to and facility with the internet is a requirement to engage in today’s world.
 Work activities, school classes, job applications, and medical appointments all demand reliable high-speed internet.
-Every Californian deserves access to fast, reliable, and affordable internet, and to have the opportunity to learn how to effectively navigate the digital world.
+Every Californian deserves access to fast, reliable, and affordable internet; and to have the opportunity to learn how to effectively navigate the digital world.
 We believe a fast connection without bandwidth or data limitations, coupled with technical support, is a civil right—not a luxury.

 Big Wins for Digital Equity